vincentnam/docker_datalake/README.md

 - [x] Handle the input of same data (redundant data)
     - [x] Done natively in Swift : all datas are stored even if they already are in the database
     - [ ] Set up a mechanism to handle redundant datas

+#### Other informations :
+##### Airflow json DAG implementation :

+Dont name your task the same name of the callable : it will lead to an error

+### More documentation

+Some more documentation is available on a google drive document at this address : https://docs.google.com/document/d/1QdtPktYoVD6AEcN_ctmKFChGfKwCS-Whj59pyjaHBqg/edit?usp=sharing